Generic Name: cefotaxime (SEF oh TAX eem)

 What is cefotaxime?

 Cefotaxime is used to treat many kinds of bacterial infections, including severe or life-threatening forms.
-Cefotaxime is also used to prevent infections in people having surgery.
+Cefotaxime is also used to prevent infection in people having certain types of surgery.

 Cefotaxime may also be used for purposes not listed in this medication guide.

 Before taking this medicine

 You should not use cefotaxime if you have ever had a severe allergic reaction to any type of cephalosporin antibiotic (cefdinir, cefalexin, Keflex, Omnicef, and others).

 Tell your doctor if you have ever had:

 a stomach or intestinal disorder such as colitis;

 Tell your doctor if you are pregnant or breastfeeding.

 Cefotaxime is injected into a muscle, or given as an infusion into a vein.